-- Learn what it’s like to work at a specific organization.
+- Learn what it’s like to work at a specific organization and their company culture

-- Gain insider knowledge that can help you in writing your resume, interviewing, and more.
+- Gain insider knowledge that can help you in writing your resume, cover letter, interviewing, and more

 - Initiate a professional relationship and expand your network of contacts in a specific career field; meet people who may forward job leads to you in the future.